McTurtles5/PLC/README.md

 - Use loadstring ( PLC.IY ).
 You dont have do
 - Don't deobfuscate it. ok
-- Also don't claim it as your own
+- Also don't re-project it as your own
+(I made this script on github)